 Five all-terrain Ice Explorers are equipped with wheelchair lifts to bring guests out onto the glacier.
 Accessible mini-busses are available to first transport guests to the Ice Explorer, and then on to the Columbia Icefield Skywalk afterwards.
 At the Columbia Icefield Skywalk, the entire 800-metre flat circumference is designed as a fully-accessible attraction for wheelchairs, strollers and walkers.
 Alternatively, guests needing assistance can make use of parking spots right on location at the Columbia Icefield Skywalk, where staff can assist from there.
 Inside the Columbia Icefields Centre, all three floors are also fully accessible—from the lower level Parks Canada Glacier Gallery to the top floor Altitude Restaurant.
 Twenty-four to 48 hours’ notice of arrival is ideal, ensuring ample time and to accommodate the schedules of guests with accessibility needs, and to align the schedules of lift-equipped Ice Explorers.

-Helpful info: Ice Explorer lifts cannot accommodate electric wheelchairs due to weight restrictions, but compatible wheelchairs are available on site, or you are welcome to bring your own.
+Helpful info: Ice Explorer lifts cannot accommodate electric wheelchairs due to weight restrictions; you are welcome to bring your own manual wheelchair.
 Please inquire with the Central Reservations Team for details to plan accordingly.
 Due to uneven and slippery terrain, unloading on the glacier itself is not advisable.

 The multi-sensory experience of FlyOver Canada is a great way to appreciate the vast wonders and natural beauties of this grand country all from one location.
 The experience can be adapted to various accessibility needs.
 All areas of the experience are wheelchair accessible, including the pre-show and boarding gate.